jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 ### ABOUT MAKING PULL REQUESTS

 When you do start contributing PRs, here are some guidelines:

+Aim for quality over quantity and a balance between deep work and quick wins.

 Read and know the Bitcoin Core [developer notes](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md).